weirenxue/websocket-stream-benchmarck/README.md

 ## Design concept

 - Server: As soon as the client connects to the server, the server sends a message of size `dummy_message_size` to the client every `dummy_message_duration`.
 The server listens to see if the client is sending a message, and if so, it will receive and reply directly to the original message.
 - Client: The client generates a `uuid` as a message body to the server, and the server must send back the same message.
-Based on the uniqueness of `uuid`, we can know the time it takes for a request to go from being sent to being answered, and finally divide the time required for each request by the number of requests.
+Based on the uniqueness of `uuid`, we can know the time it takes for a request to go from being sent to being answered, and finally divide the time required for each request by the number of requests to get the average round-trip time.

 **Finally, each case is tested five times, and the worst case is selected and recorded in the experimental results.**